 - Heart attack ($11.5 billion) and CHD ($10.4 billion) were 2 of the 10 most expensive hospital principal discharge diagnoses.

-We believe that the LightDeck System will meet the performance characteristics required by the American College of Cardiology guidelines, deliver results in under 20 minutes and enable improved assessment and management of chest pain patients.
+We believe that the LightDeck System will meet the sensitivity and precision characteristics required by the American College of Cardiology guidelines, deliver results in under 20 minutes and enable improved assessment and management of chest pain patients.

 Heart Failure Assessment